 <<< NEXT CHANGES >>>

-Annex A (normative): The test configuration for backscattering loss
+Annex A (normative): The test configuration for D2R measurement

-The test configuration in Table A.1-1 is defined to be used for testing the backscattering loss requirement defined in section 6.1.1
+The test configuration in Table A.1-1 is defined to be used for measuring the D2R backscatter power for the requirements defined in section 6.1.1 and 6.2.1.

+The CW frequency, D2R small frequency shift (SFS) factor and the D2R nominal bit duration are denoted as FCW, RSFS and Tb, respectively.